-Your Choice Ernst & Young gives you choices regarding the collection and usage of your personally identifiable information.
+- Your Choice Ernst & Young gives you choices regarding the collection and usage of your personally identifiable information.
 If you do not wish to provide your name and email address, simply do not register for email updates.
-If you have registered with ey.com but do not wish to receive future e-mails, please go to the “Quick links” section to unsubscribe.
+If you have registered with ey.com but do not wish to receive future e-mails, please go to the “Connect With Us” section to the right of this privacy notice to unsubscribe.
 You may also update your email address or other personal information at that same site.
 If you wish to view any personal information you may have provided to us, please send a request to our site manager.

 - Job Search Area.
 In our job search section, Ernst & Young posts open positions; applicants can apply online.
 Should you decide to apply for a position via our Web site, the application and resume you submit will be entered into an Ernst & Young proprietary database.